Level3Manatee/libmipflooding/README.md

 * can generate weighted mip maps, and optionally re-normalize vectors (for normal maps).
 Slerp scaling is planned but not yet implemented.
 * includes C-style function exports for easier interfacing with non-C++ code (e.g. Python)

-This is a pre-release, more documentation and Linux binaries to follow.
+This is a pre-release, more documentation to follow.
 I would love to get your feedback!

 ### Python wrapper